 4 C’s Recruitment Strategy

-Once you know what you are looking for it is much easier to find.
+Once you know what you are looking for, it is much easier to find.
 That may seem simplistic, but many times I have heard board members say they can’t find qualified candidates.
 When I ask them to describe the qualifications, they tend to be vague and uncertain.
-The point I am making is this: when you know clearly what you are seeking in candidates, it is foremost in your mind when you are talking to people—and you will recognize potential candidates in many different settings because you are alert to the characteristics you are seeking.
+The point I am making is this: when you have a clear idea of what you are seeking in candidates, then it is foremost in your mind when you are talking to people.
+You will recognize potential candidates in many different settings because you are alert to the characteristics you are seeking.
 To put it another way, when you know who you are looking for, those people tend to show up because you are able to see them.

 When you build your board profile, list two categories under each “C”: one that lists the characteristics that “all must possess” and one that lists characteristics that “some must possess.”
 The first category is non-negotiable, the second captures attributes that not all candidates possess, but some must.

 I strongly urge boards to create a recruitment task group, possibly a subgroup of the board development committee to focus on recruitment year-round.
 The most important tasks include:

 - Review and revise the recruitment profile annually

 - Engage the whole board in identifying candidates